RDO34/branjs/README.md

 This is a less convenient pattern that involves a lot more boilerplate.
 This will inevitably lead to developers creating more ad hoc fixtures in-place, often with incomplete models or forced types.

-Using a deep-copy method and mutating the copy could work well as an alternative:
+Using a deep-copy method and mutating that could work well as an alternative:

 ```ts
 export const createFixture = (): MyType => {